BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    associated metadata.
 Commonly exported by flow cytometers and flow cytometry software.

-..

-   FCS files are one of the starting file types, and they can be used to initiate an ‘\ *analysis’* in PalmettoBUG.
+   FCS files are one of the starting file types, and they can be used to initiate an :ref:`Analysis` in PalmettoBUG.
 They are also an intermediate in the PalmettoBUG pipeline, produced after taking region measurements of the cells in the images using segmentation masks.